hashicorp/terraform-provider-google/website/docs/r/data_loss_prevention_job_trigger.html.markdown

 * `start_time` -
   (Optional)
-  Exclude files or rows older than this value.
+  Exclude files, tables, or rows older than this value.
+If not set, no lower time limit is applied.

 * `end_time` -
   (Optional)
-  Exclude files or rows newer than this value.
-If set to zero, no upper time limit is applied.
+  Exclude files, tables, or rows newer than this value.
+If not set, no upper time limit is applied.

 * `enable_auto_population_of_timespan_config` -
   (Optional)
   When the job is started by a JobTrigger we will automatically figure out a valid startTime to avoid scanning files that have not been modified since the last time the JobTrigger executed.
-This will be based on the time of the execution of the last run of the JobTrigger.
+This will be based on the time of the execution of the last run of the JobTrigger or the timespan endTime used in the last run of the JobTrigger.

 * `timestamp_field` -
-  (Required)
+  (Optional)
-  Information on where to inspect
+  Specification of the field containing the timestamp of scanned items.
   Structure is [documented below](#nested_timestamp_field).